cbandara/FortNiteLFG/README.md

 ```

 Registering users requires 3 things: username, password, platform

 Username

 - Must be an existing username in the Epic Games network
 - Usernames are case sensitive
 - Some users may not be able to sign up if their Epic Games username has already been claimed
-- Must be a string
+- Client will receive a validation error if the username is already taken

   Password

 - Minimum 8 characters
 - Maximum 72 characters

   Platform

 - This API currently supports 3 platforms: PC, Xbox, and Playstation
 - Users should choose the platform that they created their Epic Games Account with
 - Users will be allowed to make posts for different platforms after registering, they just need one main platform assigned to their profile

-- Client will receive a validation error if the username is already taken
-- This data will all be sent to an external API called FortniteTracker that keeps Epic user statistics and validates that the user name is an Epic username.
+This data will all be sent to an external API called FortniteTracker that keeps Epic user statistics and validates that the user name is an Epic username.

 ### POST Login Request